The Stress Effect

 Play to your strengths

-If you're struggling, one of the most important and difficult questions is: "are you in a program that fits with your strengths"?
-If you find your program is not making the best use of your abilities, the Career Centre can help you explore your career options.
+If you're not enjoying what you are studying and not doing as well as you would like, one of the most important and difficult questions is: "are you in a program that interests you and draws on your strengths"?
+If you feel unmotivated and find your program is not making the best use of your abilities, the Career Centre can help you explore your career options.
 If you need guidance on making a change and/or understanding new program requirements Academic Advising is a key source of program advising and academic planning.

 ...
 However, if you continue to struggle or feel paid one-to-one tutoring is the best option for you, start here.